bsorrentino/bsorrentino/_posts/2021-09-07-Develop-a-field-validator-for-SwiftUI-episode-2.md

 ## Conclusion

-I've released version `1.5` of the **FieldValidationLibrary** containing this new implementation but keeping backward compatibility with the previous one.
+I've released version `1.5` of the **FieldValidationLibrary** containing this new implementation but keeping backward compatibility .

-For more details and meaningful examples go to the [project on github](https://github.com/bsorrentino/swiftui-fieldvalidator)
+For more details and meaningful examples go to [project on github](https://github.com/bsorrentino/swiftui-fieldvalidator)

 Happy coding and … enjoy SwiftUI